royale-proxy/cr-messages/README.md

 - **SINT32:** [Signed variable length integer](https://developers.google.com/protocol-buffers/docs/encoding)

-- **RRSINT32:** Obfescated signed variable length integer.
+- **RRSINT32:** Obfuscated signed variable length integer.
 The encoding takes the first byte of the varint, rotates the 7 bits after MSB to the right by 1.
 The LSB is wrapped around and get put in the 7th bit.
 MSB value is preserved.

 - **LONG:** Eight bytes, big-endian